peach-lucien/otter/README.md

 homologue exists.
 Parcel-exact recovery separates the two validated tiers (top-1 0.70 against 0.39).
 Trust cannot be read from the solver.
 Across parcels without anchor supervision, the coupling's own concentration predicts top-1 accuracy at r = 0.06 and bootstrap stability at r = −0.04, neither significant.
-Because the regularisation sets concentration directly, a confident-looking coupling can be produced on demand, so the grades are external by necessity.
+Because τ sets concentration directly, a confident-looking coupling can be produced on demand.
+The evidence grades therefore use external evidence.

 ### Bidirectional translation